kodeannn/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ug+x,o+r hello - command that adds execute permissions to owner of file and group owner (ug+x) and also adds read permissions to other users o+r to the file hello chmod ugo+x hello - command that adds execution permissions yo all users chmod o+rwx hello - command that gives other users all the permissions
+chmod ug+x,o+r hello - command that adds execute permissions to owner of file and group owner (ug+x) and also adds read permissions to other users o+r to the file hello chmod ugo+x hello - command that adds execution permissions yo all users chmod o+rwx hello - command that gives other users all the permissions chmod 007 hello - command that gives only the other users permissions